-Square is a global financial service, and mobile payments company co-founded in 2009 by Jack Dorsey, who also co-founded Twitter.
+Block, formerly known as Square, is a global financial service, and mobile payments company co-founded in 2009 by Jack Dorsey, who also co-founded Twitter.

 Block became popular amongst small businesses because of its white credit card reader and payment terminal, in addition to providing business insights that enabled merchants to look under the hood for the first time.

 Block’s Cash App has more than 36 million monthly active customers and is overtaking PayPal’s Venmo as the most used mobile payment service.

 Block Stock Forecast: The Bull Case

 #1.
 Vertical Integration

 Block collects a 2.6% + $.10 processing fee on every single transaction its POS devices handle.
 As the leader in this niche, that’s a lot of money.

-This gives SQ a larger share of the economics at play and more opportunities to cross-sell services between and among consumers and merchants.
+This gives the company a larger share of the economics at play and more opportunities to cross-sell services between and among consumers and merchants.

 #2.
 Real-time Business Intelligence

 The company can take this information and offer working capital loans or payroll services, which further embed it into the fabric of the business it serves.

 #3.
 Global Expansion

 Block is also physically expanding its reach — it has offices in the U.S., Canada, Japan, Australia, Ireland, Spain, and the UK and its growing presence in Africa.

 Block’s early adoption started in the Southern, more “unbanked” areas of the US and quickly spread across the country.

 #4.
 Digital Wallets and Crypto

 Block is positioned to enter virtually any new market as digital wallets and bitcoin adoption continues to increase.